-G Suite does not support Public Folders in the sense that Exchange uses them.
+Google Workspace does not support Public Folders in the sense that Exchange uses them.
 However, you can implement similar functionality by using Google Groups to create a collaborative inbox, or by using shared files and folders in Google Drive.

 Administrators use a Domino directory to manage a Domino system.
 It contains information about users, servers, and groups, as well as any custom entries you added.

 If you register a user or server in a domain, the directory automatically creates the corresponding person and server documents in the Domino directory for the domain.
 These documents contain detailed information about each user and server.

 A feeder database is a Notes database responsible for all migration tasks.
 A scheduled agent runs in each feeder database, extracts data, and migrates it to the Google Workspace account.